Princess Margaret's Grandchildren Have Grown Up Fast

 Samuel stole hearts during King Charles III's coronation

 It's always exciting when a new batch of royals come onto the scene (sorry Prince William and Prince Harry, but there are other dashing young men in your extended family for us to pay attention to).
-When it was time for King Charles III to finally be crowned on May 6, 2023, Samuel Chatto and his family came onto the scene for the big day, and royal watchers definitely took notice.
-It was only a matter of time before Sam was dubbed the new royal hottie on social media, being labeled by some as a hunky heartthrob who almost stole the show.
+When it was time for King Charles III to finally be crowned on May 6, 2023, Samuel Chatto and his family were present for the big day, and royal watchers definitely took notice.
+It was only a matter of time before Samuel was dubbed the new royal hottie on social media, being labeled by some as a hunky heartthrob who almost stole the show.

 Arthur deleted his social media after getting some serious public attention

-Like his older brother Samuel Chatto, Arthur Chatto is not discouraged from using social media like other royal counterparts.
+Like his older brother Samuel Chatto, Arthur Chatto is not discouraged from using social media like some of his other royal counterparts.
 Back in the day, the dashing grandson of Princess Margaret was active on Instagram and often shared hunky photos that made him the subject of even more online crushes.
-However, one event in the public eye seemed to be just a little too much for Arthur, and he subsequently deleted his social media presence.
+However, one event in the public eye seemed to be just a little too much for Arthur, and he subsequently deleted his social media accounts.

 The jubilee wasn't the first time that Arthur had received so much attention.
 In 2019, Vanity Fair (via Express) called him the "new royal bachelor."
-While many would seek out such publicity, Arthur appears to be content without it.
+While many would seek out such publicity, Arthur appears to prefer life without it.

 While Samuel Chatto pursued a career in the arts, Arthur Chatto turned his attention to athleticism and extreme sports.
 Back in 2020, he took part in the Great Britain Row Challenge, and the entire undertaking was extremely impressive.
 The row challenge consisted of one goal — race the entirety of Great Britain's coastline, in a row boat, without stopping.
 And we really mean without stopping — 24 hours a day, seven days a week, for as long as it takes.